Brian David Gilbert

-Brian David Gilbert (born January 29, 1994), also known by his initials BDG, is an American YouTuber, comedian, actor, host, and musician.
+Brian David Gilbert (born January 29, 1994), also known by his initials BDG, is an American comedian, actor, host, writer, musician, and video producer.
 He worked at Polygon as a video producer from 2017 to 2020, where he hosted the web series Unraveled.
 Since leaving the publication, Gilbert has written, produced, and starred in horror, comedy, and music videos for his self-titled YouTube channel.
 He has also appeared in several Dropout productions, most prominently as the fact checker for the game show Um, Actually starting from its ninth season.

 Life and career

 Gilbert is from Baltimore.
 He was born on January 29, 1994, and has two older siblings, Patrick and Laura.
 Gilbert graduated from Johns Hopkins University's School of Arts and Sciences in 2016.
-The following year, Brian and Laura Gilbert and Jonah Scott released the comedy musical YouTube video Stranger Sings, a backing track that syncs up with Stranger Things in place of the show's audio.
+The following year, Brian and Laura Gilbert and musician Jonah Scott released the comedy musical YouTube video Stranger Sings, a backing track that syncs up with Stranger Things in place of the show's audio.
 It depicts the characters as a boy band and replaces the Demogorgon with the "Jazzman".

 Brian David Gilbert became a Polygon.com video producer in late 2017.
 He gained popularity for Unraveled, a series of comedic video game deep dives, such as reviewing the 337 books that appear in Skyrim.
 At Pax East 2019, he performed a version of the PokéRap from the Pokémon series that he rewrote to include all 812 Pokémon at the time.
 After developing a fanbase on Polygon, Gilbert began to create his own content full-time.
 He left the publication in late 2020 to pursue writing and voice acting, and started a Patreon for his own YouTube channel.

 Gilbert began working with Karen Han when she was a film writer for Polygon.
 After leaving the publication, Han appeared in, filmed, and co-wrote many sketches on Gilbert's YouTube channel.
 The two, along with Laura and Scott, hosted the podcast Let's Make a Music.
-Gilbert was also a member of the band The Altogether with Scott and his sister Sierra, releasing their first studio album, Silo, in July 2020.
+Gilbert was also a founding member of the band The Altogether with Scott and his sister Sierra, releasing their first studio album, Silo, in July 2020.
 He later left the band in 2021.
 In October 2020, Gilbert and Han released a YouTube video titled Earn $20K EVERY MONTH by being your own boss, described by The A.V.
 Club as "one of the year's most unnerving horror movies".

 Gilbert poses after his pizzas fall on the floor, 2020s.